Elsa2116/My-Learning-Resources/README.md

 My Learning Resources
 I am actively enhancing my programming skills through various online platforms and courses.
-Below is a list of courses I have been working on and the areas I am focusing on.
+Below is a list of the courses I have been working on and the areas I am focusing on.

 Courses I’m Working On
 1. Mega: Python for Data Structures and Algorithms (DSA)